oliv6075/ny-test/README.md

 # Hello-world
-This is my first repository.
+This is my first repository. lol
 I am looking forward to learning more.